 The Greenlee School has offered a summer program in multimedia journalism in Urbino, Italy since 2010.
-This year, for the first time, we will be offering a spring semester in cooperation with the University of Urbino.
+This year, we will be offering a spring semester in cooperation with the University of Urbino.

 Urbino, a UNESCO World Heritage Site, is a picturesque Renaissance city that sits on top a hill in central Italy.
 The area has a rich history of arts and the painter Raffaello grew up there.
 Today the city, with a population of 15,000, is home to the University of Urbino which brings approximately another 15,000 inhabitants during the academic year.

-In addition to attending classes that focus on Renaissance art history, literature and political thought students will have an intensive one-month Italian language course and study advanced photojournalism and multimedia.
+In addition to attending classes that focus on Renaissance art history, literature and political thought, students will have an intensive one-month Italian language course with additional Italian throughout the semester and study advanced photojournalism and multimedia.
 Classes will take place in the historic city center but many class sessions will also take place outside of the traditional classroom, including trips to Florence, Sienna and Rome.